tdejager/rusty-x/README.md

 =========

 1. To install make sure that `cargo` and `rust` are installed
-2. Install with `cargo rusty-x --force`, `--force` is needed when the binary already exists
+2. Install with `cargo install rusty-x --force`, `--force` is needed when the binary already exists

 When installed from with cargo install, the commands start with `x`.
 So that means, e.g.: